 Iran Divestment Act

 In 2010, Congress enacted the Comprehensive Iran Sanctions, Accountability, and Divestment Act ("CISADA").5 Section 202 of CISADA authorizes state and local governments to divest from companies whose operations in Iran's energy sector support the Government of Iran's efforts to achieve a nuclear weapons capability.6 In 2015, the General Assembly passed the Iran Divestment Act, Session Law 2015-118, to implement the authority granted by CISADA.
 DST first adopted an Iran Divestment Policy in 2012 but then revised the policy in 2015 to conform to the Iran Divestment Act's requirements, which include both divestment and contract prohibition provisions.
 The General Assembly made additional changes to the Iran Divestment Act in 2017, 2018, and 2021, and this unified Divestment Policy reflects the updated statutes.7

 Companies Boycotting Israel Act

 In 2017, the General Assembly passed the Companies Boycotting Israel Act.
 Session Law 2017-193 noted that boycotts and related tactics have become a tool of economic warfare that threaten the sovereignty and security of key allies and trade partners of the United States and that the State of Israel is the most prominent target of such boycott activity.
 Under the Companies Boycotting Israel Act, a company that boycotts Israel (as defined by the statute) is ineligible for State investment or contracts, and the Department must divest from investments in such companies.

 III.
 Definitions

 This Policy shall use the definitions provided by the Divestment Acts at N.C.
 Gen. Stat. §§ 147-86.57 (Iran Divestment Act) and 147-86.80 (Companies Boycotting Israel Act).
 In addition, the Department uses the following terms in its administration of the Divestment Acts:

 Do-Not-Contract List-Generally, this is the list, updated annually, of the companies that are subject to the contract prohibitions of a particular Divestment Act.
-Such companies are ineligible for contracts with the State of North Carolina or any of its political subdivisions (including local governments such as counties and municipalities).
+Such companies are ineligible for contracts valued at over one thousand dollars (\$1,000) with the State of North Carolina or any of its political subdivisions (including local governments such as counties and municipalities)9.
 This list is combined with the Final Divestment List.
 A company may be on multiple Do-Not-Contract Lists.

-Final Divestment List-Generally, this is the list, updated annually, of the companies that are subject to the investment restrictions of a Divestment Act.
-In the Divestment Acts, this is called the "list of restricted companies."
-A company may be on multiple Final Divestment Lists.
-Parent and subsidiary companies are also included due to how the Acts define "Company."

-DST Reference: OST-POL-4007-MUL Page 2 of 5
+DST Reference: OST-POL-4007-MUL Page 2 of 6

 Title: Divestment and Contract Prohibition Policy; Divestment Policy

 Chapter: Corporate Governance

-Current Effective Date: August 31, 2021

 5 H.R.
 2194 (P.L.
-111-95).
+111-195).